 After a week of hard work, the blog’s makeover is mostly over.
 It finally looks like I truly want it.
 Any feedback of course would be greatly appreciated.
 But, time to get back on track and share some inspiration from one of the most remarkable building materials ever!
 Marble!

 Marble is also one of the best known mediums in sculpting.
 Most of us have seen pictures of landmark monuments, such as the Parthenon in Athens and similarly pictures of antiquities from the ancient Greek and Roman eras.
 Some of you might even had the privilege to admire them from up close – a breathtaking experience if I may say so.
-(You may want to check out my video about the Louvre).
 It is a material of notable hardness therefore, the ability of sculpting it into these amazing works of art shows a deeper understanding of its properties, use of specialized tools, and a great knowledge and training that has evolved from generation to generation.
 But more importantly it is the best showcase of the commitment to the “add on” value of the greatness of art and beauty in everyday life for it promotes culture!
 Marble is the one material that is associated to classical beauty more than any other.
 It is a symbol deeply rooted in the Greek and Italian culture!

 A building material